The Canadian Provost Corps

 Although WE'51 was in production during the Korean War, it was not issued to troops in Korea in any quantity until late 1953, by which time the major fighting was over.

-WE'51 is still issued to prisoners in the Military Prison in Edmonton as it is difficult and time consuming to clean and maintain.
+At the time of this writing, (2010) WE'51 is still issued to inmates in the Military Prison in Edmonton as it is difficult and time consuming to clean and maintain.

 The basic set of 1951 Pattern Equipment for soldiers armed with a rifle or submachinegun consisted of: